Beautiful places to visit in Sri Lanka: Pearl of the Indian Ocean

 Spend a day or two amidst lush tea hills.

 Then there is Adam’s Peak – this soaring summit is one of Sri Lanka’s most striking natural landmarks, sort of a miniature Matterhorn where the ascent is traditionally made at night.
 It is also an essential Buddhist place of worship and has been an object of pilgrimage for over a thousand years.
+For hiking enthusiasts, Little Adam’s Peak in Ella is a great option.

-Things to see in Sri Lanka: Wander around colonial towns
+Wander around colonial towns

 Culture.
 Wildlife.
 Tea estates.
 Beaches.
 These are some of Sri Lanka’s best places to visit!
 Finally, there is Dutch colonial architecture amongst Sri Lanka attractions.